 Standard Interview Questions

-- The most difficult time in your life and how you handled it?
+- What’s the most difficult time in your life and how did you handle it?

-- How you handled a disagreement with a coworker/authority figure?
+- How did you handle a disagreement with a coworker or authority figure?

 - Why medicine?
 Why this specialty?
 Why this program?

 - Where do you see yourself in 5-10 years?
-Here your answer should match the type of program you are applying to (e.g., if applying to a community program, do not answer that you want to be doing research 50% of the time).
+Your answer should match the type of program you are applying to (e.g., if applying to a community program, do not answer that you want to be doing research 50% of the time.)
 Make sure you can explain the type of practice (academic vs. clinical) that you envision yourself working in.

-These questions try to get at your hobbies and who you are outside of medicine and academics.
+These questions are asked so that the interviewer can ascertain who you are outside of medicine and academics.
 Be prepared to discuss a trip you took, a book you read, or something that you are looking forward to.